 A tricky age, because they have just started realising frightening things about change and loss and death.
 This is the stage where children get upset about not being able to take the view, or the stairs, with them.
 If you have a pet, it helps to involve the child in discussing how to make Fido or Felix feel comfortable; you will pick up a lot of clues about what your child is worried about too.

-Encourage poems and paintings about the old home and the new one.
+With older children you can encourage them to write some poems and do some paintings about the old home and the new one.
 Keep a collection of works of art from the old kitchen walls and instantly Blu-tak them up in the new place, to show that this is as much theirs as the old one.
 If you are still in the neighbourhood, let them have friends round to view it and play in the boxes as soon as you’ve moved.
 Never mind the hideous chaos.
 Children like chaos.